-Rev. Thomas N. Holmes believes that with the right vision, process and flow, we can achieve transformation one scholar at at time.
-His passion comes from his experience as a program director, consultant, motivational speaker, educator and seasoned professional with over 28 years of research and results based experience.
-He took his talents to the Rutgers University community where he was an Assistant Director in the Office of Financial Aid, IT Administrator and academic adviser.
-In this capacity, he developed a stellar track record that boasts of exceptional leadership, training, recruiting, technical, and program development skills.
-He has managed complex university projects, facilitated Pre-College programs, coordinated state-wide conferences, consulted for educational institutions, religious and non-profit organizations, been a program manager and provided training and professional development in a diversity of community settings.
+Thomas believes that with the right vision, process, and flow, we can achieve educational and economical transformation in our communities and break the unconscious bias that exists within our interactions with one another.
+His passion comes from his experience as a university administrator, program director, consultant, motivational speaker, educator, and seasoned professional with over 35 years of public service.
+He took his talents to the Rutgers University community where he was an Assistant Director in the Office of Financial Aid, IT Administrator, and academic adviser.
+In this capacity, he was responsible for student academic progress policy and special circumstances as he developed a stellar track record that boasts exceptional leadership, training, recruiting, technical, and program development skills.
+He has managed complex university projects, facilitated Pre-College programs, coordinated state-wide conferences, consulted for educational institutions, and religious and non-profit organizations, been a program manager, and provided training and professional development in a diversity of community settings.

 Thomas is the former Educational Coordinator for the New Jersey Scholarship and Transformative Education in Prisons (NJSTEP) at Garden State and A.C.
 Wagner Youth Correctional Facilities where he served the first cohort of his“sons of achievement” who obtain earned associate degrees at the two facilities.
 For 9 years, Thomas served as Program Director, G-Suite Non-Profits Administrator, and instructor for At the Well Conferences Inc., Young Women’s Summer Leadership Academy, and From the Fire Young Men’s Leadership Academy at Princeton University.
 In this capacity, he is responsible for technology, admissions, Financial Aid, scholarships, and administration for three programs.